This chicken and dumplings recipe was originally published November 2016. It has been updated.

 - 1 bay leaf

-In a large pot, cover chicken with 12 cups of water.
-Add 2 tsp of rubbed sage, 1 tsp black pepper, 1/2 tsp onion powder, 1/2 tsp salt and 1/2 tsp of garlic powder.
+- In a large pot, cover chicken with 12 cups of water.
+Add 2 teaspoon of rubbed sage, 1 teaspoon black pepper, ½ teaspoon onion powder, ½ teaspoon salt and ½ teaspoon of garlic powder.
 Toss in a bay leaf and stir.